tanvir-git/odoo-documentation/content/applications/finance/accounting/others/inventory/avg_price_valuation.rst

 Return items to supplier (use case)
 ===================================

-Because the price paid to suppliers can differ from the price the product is valued at, Odoo handles returned items in a specific way.
+Because the price paid to suppliers can differ from the price the product is valued at with the :abbr:`AVCO (Average Cost Valuation)` method, Odoo handles returned items in a specific way.

 #.
 Products are returned to suppliers at the original purchase price, but;